david12997/david12997/README.md

 ### Hi there 👋

-#### Software Analyst and Developer with 2 years of experience in the
-design, implementation and maintenance of software solutions and user interface design.
-Able to work as a team, proactive and with solid knowledge of programming, problem solving and design of graphical interfaces.
+#### Software Analyst and Developer with 2 years of experience in the design, implementation and maintenance of software solutions and user interface design.
+Able to work as a team, proactive and with solid knowledge of programming, problem solving and designof graphical interfaces.
 <!--
 **david12997/david12997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.